repositive/ui-library/README.md

 #### Import SCSS

-Add the line `@import 'ui-library';` to your `app.scss` file.
+Add the line `@import 'ui-library';` to the end of your `app.scss` file.
 This SCSS extends the [Liz-Skin](https://github.com/repositive/liz-skin) CSS library with custom component styles.

 ## Usage

 ### Buttons